vatz88/Beautiful-GitHub/README.md

 # Beautiful GitHub

-Chrome Extension: Beautiful new colors for GitHub contributions graph picked randomly each time you open a GitHub profile.
+Web Extension: Beautiful new colors for GitHub contributions graph picked randomly each time you open a GitHub profile.

 ![Demo](demo.gif "Demo")